jakehoffmann/TownOfSalemNight1Alert/readme.md

 </pre>
 <h2>Some comments on the above numbers</h2>
 <p>
-From <strong>(1)</strong> & <strong>(2)</strong>, we can see that as a night 1 veteran, you'll kill ~0.29 bad per game and ~0.23 good guys per game.
+From <strong>(1)</strong> & <strong>(2)</strong>, we can see that as a night one veteran, you'll kill ~0.29 bad guys per game and ~0.23 good guys per game.
 Thus, it is indeed viable to alert on night one as the veteran.
 This does <em>not</em> include the fact that killing <em>anybody</em> makes you a confirmed veteran which is a good thing!
 Having a confirmed town member is great for the team.
 </p>
 <p>
 To clarify point <strong>(9)</strong>, this means that in a million games, the night one veteran killed zero people 605,132 times, killed one person 289013 times, and so on.
 Amusingly, you'll only kill somebody around 40% of the time if you alert night 1.
 </p>
 <p>
 Points <strong>(11)</strong> & <strong>(12)</strong> are similar to point <strong>(10)</strong>.
-The veteran killed no bad guys 759706 times, one bad guy 194,320 times, and so on.
+The veteran killed no bad guys 759,706 times, one bad guy 194,320 times, and so on.
 He killed 4 bad guys 23 times out of a million!
 4 is the maximum number of bad guys he can kill under our reasonable assumptions.
 He killed 4 good guys 35 times out of a million.
-The veteran would surely be lynched for his failure in that game.
+The veteran would surely be lynched for his failure in such a game.
 </p>
 <p>
-Point <strong>(12)</strong> is pretty fun and the trends can be explained fairly easily.
+Point <strong>(12)</strong> is pretty fun and the trends can be explained fairly easily:
 </p>
 <p>
 Of course, the jailor cannot be killed by the veteran.